 HOW THE PROGRAM WORKS:

 - There is a waiting list for this program.
-Contact SIRHA for a preliminary application or you can print an application by clicking on the Preliminary Application LINK.
+Contact SIRHA for a preliminary application or you can print an application by clicking on the following purple Preliminary APPLICATION LINK - LINK.

 - We have adopted a waiting list preference for Residency, Elderly, Disabled or Handicapped, and Veterans.
 You need to show documentation of these preferences and submit it with your application.